-In addition to the six traditional master’s degree programs, the USC Sol Price School of Public Policy also offers three executive master’s degree programs and a set of specialized non-degree executive programs at our main campus at University Park in Los Angeles and at the USC State Capital Center in Sacramento.
+In addition to six signature master’s degree programs, the USC Price School of Public Policy offers three executive master’s degree programs, a professional doctorate, and a set of specialized non-degree executive programs — all designed for experienced professionals to advance knowledge and influence in their field.
+Programs take place on both the USC main campus at University Park in Los Angeles and at the USC State Capital Center in Sacramento.

-The Executive Master of Health Administration (EMHA) program provides a tremendous opportunity for seasoned clinical and management professionals to advance or to transition their careers in the dynamic field of healthcare.
-It is flexibly designed to accommodate the schedules of fully employed mid- to senior-level professionals, enabling them to work and earn their degrees at their own pace, as they continue to progress in their careers.
-Participants sharpen their business acumen by gaining exposure to and in-depth knowledge of the latest theories and best practices in contemporary health management.
+The Executive Master of Health Administration (EMHA) program provides leading-edge training to seasoned clinical and management professionals working in healthcare services across every sector.
+Some enroll to advance or to transition their careers, while others are focused primarily in gaining the most contemporary skills and knowledge in health services management.
+The EMHA is flexibly designed to accommodate schedules of fully employed mid- to senior-level professionals, enabling them to earn this degree at their own pace.

-The Executive Master of Leadership (EML) degree is designed for professionals with five or more years of significant management or leadership experience.
-The EML program teaches effective leadership practices through a curriculum with three distinguishing features: leadership through core values, a multidisciplinary problem-solving approach, and an emphasis on transformational leadership that connects the public, private and nonprofit sectors.
+The Executive Master of Leadership (EML) degree is offered to professionals with five or more years of significant management or leadership experience.
+The EML program teaches innovative leadership theories and practices through a curriculum built around three distinct themes: leadership through core values, multidisciplinary problem-solving, and transformational leadership connecting the public, private, and nonprofit sectors.

-- Local Leaders Program: Designed for local elected officials, this program offers a focused curriculum in ethics, governance, leadership and public policy to promote and enhance commitment to public value and to reach across sectors.
-Our target audiences for this program are mayors, council members, supervisors and special district board members.
+- Local Leaders Program: Designed for local elected officials, this program offers a focused curriculum in ethics, governance, leadership and public policy to promote and enhance commitment to public value.
+Our target learners for this program are mayors, council members, supervisors and special district board members.

-- Global Leaders Program: This program offers customized educational and training programs for domestic and foreign policy-driven organizations and government agencies, with the goal of satisfying their specific needs.
-The Global Leaders Program seeks to train senior executives and administrators in an organization, as well as emerging leaders among their staff.
-Here our target audiences include for-profit, non-profit or government agencies, which have identified a specific training need to be filled.
+- Global Leaders Program: A customized educational/training program for domestic and foreign policy-driven organizations and government agencies, the Global Leaders Program is built around your organization’s specific needs.
+Targeting senior executives and administrators, as well as emerging leaders among the staff, Price faculty design programs tailored to for-profit, non-profit or government agencies that have identified a specific training need.

 - Leadership Programs: The flagship examples of USC Price’s global leaders approach are its Leadership Programs.
-These programs are interactive seminars designed for skill building and development of leadership abilities.
+These interactive seminars are designed for building and refining leadership abilities.
 Lessons from these seminars can be readily taken from the classroom into the public and nonprofit sectors.
 The curricula provide real approaches to real problems, and the courses are expressly designed so participants can begin using lessons immediately in the workplace.

-The USC Ross Minority Program in Real Estate (RMPIRE) is an intensive, comprehensive continuing education program designed to provide real estate practitioners, non-profit and community leaders, public sector decision makers, and entrepreneurs with skills and expertise to influence the redevelopment process in traditionally underserved communities.
+The USC Ross Minority Program in Real Estate (RMPIRE) is an intensive continuing education program designed to provide real estate practitioners, non-profit and community leaders, public sector decision makers, and entrepreneurs with distinctive skills and expertise to influence the redevelopment process in traditionally underserved communities.

-The Executive Program in Counter-Terrorism at USC is a unique course designed to challenge international counter-terrorism leaders and enhance their analysis, coordination, and response capabilities to the evolving terrorism threat.
-It is structured specifically for public sector professionals and policymakers and employs an interdisciplinary academic and experiential learning environment.
+The Executive Program in Counter-Terrorism at USC is a unique course designed to challenge international counter-terrorism leaders by enhancing their analysis, coordination, and response capabilities to evolving threats of terrorism.
+The program is structured specifically for public sector professionals and policymakers and employs an interdisciplinary academic and experiential learning environment.